gigifokchiman/kind/README.md

-# Terraform Provider for ML Platform
+# Terraform Provider for Kind

-This is a custom Terraform provider that replaces the third-party Kind provider with our own implementation.
+This is a custom Terraform provider for managing Kind (Kubernetes in Docker) clusters.

 ## Features